Kreo141/-Chrome-Extension-Rewrite-YourShittyMessage/README.md

-# (IN DEVELOPMENT) Chrome Extension: Rewrite Your Shitty Message
+# (IN DEVELOPMENT) Chrome Extension: Rewrite Your Shitty Message With AI